h2non/rocky/README.md

 Enable retry logic for forward traffic.
 See allowed options [here](https://github.com/tim-kos/node-retry#retrytimeoutsoptions).
 You can also define additional retry validations passing an array of function via `strategies` field in `opts` object argument.

-Note: this will buffer all the body data.
-Avoid using it with large payloads
+Note: enabling retry logic will forces buffering all the body payload.
+Be careful when using it with large payloads

 ```js
 var customRetrytrategies = [